-- 1. Beneficiary's spouse;
+- 1. The beneficiary's spouse;

 - 2. Beneficiary's curator;

 - 3. Beneficiary's tutor;

 - 4. Beneficiary's legal guardian;

 - 5. Beneficiary's responsible representative; or

-- 6. Person to whom the beneficiary has given representative and mandate authority (also known as power of attorney).
+- 6. The person to whom the beneficiary has given representative and mandate authority (also known as power of attorney).